12LetterMeme/12LetterMeme/README.md

 I'm 12LetterMeme, my recent hobby has been learning to dev in FiveM!
 I have a way more indepth background in graphic design, photography and video editing but learning some coding has definatly been a super fun challenge!

 # Support me
-never expect anything more than a star for whatever I release, but if you're feeling extra awesome here my Ko-Fi link <3
+Never expect anything more than a star for whatever I release, but if you're feeling extra awesome here my Ko-Fi link <3

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W17MX9X)